Concrete Calculator – How Much Concrete Do You Need?

 Steps to Calculate Cubic Yards of Concrete

-Measure the length, width, and height of the slab, footing, or column.
+• Measure the length, width, and height of the slab, footing, column, or other area you are pouring the concrete.

 If the area is complex or multiple pours are needed, break the project into smaller pieces and calculate the concrete needed for each individually.